What We Do

 Ricardo Azziz, M.D., M.P.H., M.B.A.

-Dr. Azziz is the President of the Medical College of Georgia (MCG).
+Dr. Azziz is the Chief Officer of Academic Health and Hospital Affairs, State University of New York System Administration and formerly, President of the Medical College of Georgia (MCG).
 Dr. Azziz received a M.D. from the Pennsylvania State University College of Medicine, Hershey, PA.
 He completed a Residency in Obstetrics and Gynecology at The Georgetown University Hospital, Washington, DC; and a Fellowship in Reproductive Endocrine/Infertility at The Johns Hopkins University, School of Medicine, Baltimore Maryland.
 At UAB, Dr. Azziz also completed a Masters in Public Health (MPH) in 1995 and a Masters in Business Administration (MBA) in 2000.

 Felix Conte, M.D.